QMCPACK/qmcpack/nexus/sphinx_docs/examples.rst

   energetic ordering of the orbitals.
 Nexus also allows singlet and triplet excitation types.
 Please refer to ``vmc_excitation_alternatives.py`` for examples using the various excitation types.
-  Examples on how to do are provided in Lab 5 of the QMCPACK manual.
+  Examples are also provided in Lab 5 of the QMCPACK manual.

 ::